 Here are three business credit ratings essential to your company:

 Dun and Bradstreet – Paydex Score

 DNB is the leading provider of business information for over 165 years and it contains more than 130 million business records.
-Getting your company listed with this bureau is a must since it’s the most widely used risk assessment tool used by suppliers and creditors today.
+Getting your company listed with this bureau first requires that you obtain a DUNS Number.
+This is an essential step in the business credit building process since it’s the most widely used risk assessment tool used by suppliers and creditors today.